zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/05-setup-emagent/setup-emagent.md

 ## Introduction

-In this tutorial, you will create a compute instance using the public subnet created in the previous tutorial, configure firewall settings, and install EM agent to the compute from the EMCC console.
+In this tutorial, you will create a compute instance using the public subnet created in the previous tutorial, configure firewall settings, and install EM agent to the compute from the EM console.

 Estimated time: 15 minutes